sloloris/js-functions-class/readme.md

 ```

-Iterating over an array with map function:
+Iterating over an array with map iterator:
 ```javascript

 var arr = [4, 5, 6, 7, 8];